KanzaTahreem/Cryptonex/README.md

 # 📖 Crypto Analysis <a name="about-project"></a>

-**Crypto Ananlysis** is a single page web app that fetches data from [CoinGecko API](https://www.coingecko.com/en/api/documentation).
-The app includes the top _100_ crypto currencies, and the details of each crypto coin.
-It allows user to filter the coins and navigate to details page by clicking on the selected coin.
+**Cryptonex** is a single page web app that fetches data from [CoinGecko API](https://www.coingecko.com/en/api/documentation).
+The app includes the top _100_ cryptocurrencies, and the details of each currency.
+It allows user to filter the coins and navigate to details page by clicking on the selected currency.

 ## 🛠 Built With <a name="built-with"></a>